Un, Deux, Trois (Candies song)

 "Un, Deux, Trois" (アン・ドゥ・トロワ, An, Du, Torowa) is the 16th single by Japanese music trio Candies.
-Written by Makoto Kitajō and Takurō Yoshida, the single was released on September 21, 1977.
+Written by Makoto Kitajō and Takuro Yoshida, the single was released on September 21, 1977.
 The B-side, "Futari no Love Song", is a Japanese-language cover of The Carpenters' song "All You Get from Love Is a Love Song".

-The song peaked at No. 7 on Oricon's singles chart and sold over 281,000 copies.
+The song peaked at No. 7 on Oricon's singles chart and spent 18 weeks in that chart.
+It sold over 281,000 copies.

 Track listing

 All music is arranged by Kōji Makaino.